hsaghir/hsaghir.github.io/_posts/data_science/-2017-08-03-semi-supervised-deep-generative-models.md

 - If we plug the factorizations of the generative and the inference models into the ELBO, we can derive a more simplified version.

-## Stochastic optimization
-- What we need for optimization is actually the gradient of the ELBO not the ELBO itself.
-Using pathwise gradient (reparameterization trick) we can calculate the gradient without evaluating the ELBO